medians/RequestAPI/README.md

 # Quick start
 - Edit ( data.json ) with your request data
 - Edit ( api_assets/app.js ) with your URL
+- Run your index.html file at your browser